SocialGouv/e2esdk/docs/docs/contributing/development-environment.md

 - Build all packages in watch mode
 - Start the server with nodemon, watching its dependencies to allow auto-reloading the server when the sources change.
-  The server is listening on <http://localhost:3001>
+  The server is listening on <https://localhost:3001>
-- Start a Vite host SPA for the devtools component, on <http://localhost:3000>
+- Start a Vite host SPA for the devtools component, on <https://localhost:3000>
-- Start the Docusaurus documentation server on <http://localhost:3003/e2esdk>
+- Start the Docusaurus documentation server on <http://localhost:3004/e2esdk>

 ## Port list

 - `3000` Vite SPA to host the devtools
 - `3001` Server
 - `3002` PostgreSQL database
+- `3003` Redis key/value store & cache
-- `3003` Docusaurus documentation
+- `3004` Docusaurus documentation